eSKylezZ/conflict-game-resolution-script/README.md

 # Conflict Game Resolution Setter

 This Python script allows you to set the screen resolution for various games in the "Conflict" series by modifying the Windows registry.
-The script uses the `tkinter` library for the GUI, `winreg` for registry operations, and `pystray` for system tray integration.
+The script uses the `tkinter` library for the GUI, `winreg` for registry operations.

 ## Features